jordanate/depression-tweets-sentiment-analysis/README.md

 - The model fails to understand slang words such as 'emo' and 'depro'
 - The model also fails to properly interpret negation in statements such as, "I am NOT depressed" or "I am NOT okay"
-- These two limitations likely root from the fact that this dataset contains only 10,313 tweets meaning that the model cannot capture every pattern of text that exists online.
+- These two limitations likely root from the fact that this dataset contains only 10,313 tweets meaning that the model cannot capture every pattern of text and language that exists online.

 ### Next Steps